AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/configuring-pipelines/stage-prod-only.md

 Staging and production environments are tightly coupled.
 By default, deployments to them are linked to a singular pipeline.
 That is a deployment pipeline deploys to both the staging and production environments in that program.
 While this coupling is normally suitable, there are certain use cases where disadvantages are present:

-* If you wish to deploy to stage-only, you can only do this by rejecting the **Promote to Prod** step in the pipeline.
+* If you want to deploy to stage-only, you can only do this by rejecting the **Promote to Prod** step in the pipeline.
 However the execution will be marked as cancelled.
-* If you wish to deploy the latest code in a staging environment to production, you need to redeploy the entire pipeline including the staging deployment even though no code was changed there.
+* If you want to deploy the latest code in a staging environment to production, you need to redeploy the entire pipeline including the staging deployment even though no code was changed there.
-* Since environments can not be updated during deployments, if you want to pause and test in the staging environment for multiple days before promoting to production, the production environment can not be updated.
+* Since environments cannot be updated during deployments, if you want to pause and test in the staging environment for multiple days before promoting to production, the production environment can not be updated.
 This makes non-dependent tasks such as updating [environment variables](/help/implementing/cloud-manager/getting-access-to-aem-in-cloud/build-environment-details.md#environment-variables) impossible.

 Stage-only and prod-only pipelines offer solutions to these use-cases by providing dedicated deployment options.